-Professor Albrecht received his B.A. in Comparative Literature from Brown University and his M.A. and Ph.D. in Comparative Literature from the University of California at Irvine.
-He has also studied at universities in Paris, France, and Rostock, Germany.
+Thomas Albrecht is a Professor of English and Chairperson of the English Department.
+He received his B.A. in Comparative Literature from Brown University and his Ph.D. in Comparative Literature from the University of California at Irvine.
+He has been teaching at Tulane since 2003.

 Professor Albrecht’s research areas include nineteenth-century British and European literature, in particular, narrative fiction and the novel; literary realism; British women writers; and British and European aestheticism and literary decadence.
 He is also interested in critical and literary theory; literary criticism and its history; philosophical and ethical approaches to literature; aesthetics and aesthetic philosophy; psychoanalysis; and feminist literary criticism.
 Professor Albrecht is the author of The Medusa Effect: Representation and Epistemology in Victorian Aesthetics (2009) and The Ethical Vision of George Eliot (2020).
 He is the editor of Selected Writings (2007) by Sarah Kofman, an important post-war French critical theorist and Derridean feminist philosopher.
 He has published journal and book chapter articles on writers and critical thinkers including Sigmund Freud; Walter Pater; A.C.
 Swinburne; Stendhal; George Eliot; Louis Althusser; and J. Hillis Miller.

 At Tulane, Professor Albrecht teaches undergraduate and graduate courses in late eighteenth- to early twentieth-century British and European literature; methodologies of literary criticism and theory; and traditional topics in Western literature from Homer to the present.